EnvModellingGroup/hrds/docs/joss_paper.md

 so can load all common raster formats.
-As these rasters are unlikely to agree on the topographic/bathymetric height where they overlap, a linear distance buffer is created to smoothly blend the two datasets together.
+As these rasters are unlikely to agree on the topographic/bathymetric height where they overlap, a linear distance buffer is created to smoothly blend the two datasets together (Fig. 1).
 The user can specify the distance over which this buffer acts.
 The user gives HRDS a base raster which is low resolution but covers the whole extent of the domain to be modelled and then a stack of other rasters in priority order (typically increasing in resolution) along with a corresponding list